 If you were injured in a motorcycle or bike accident, you should contact an experienced personal injury and motorcycle accident attorney who handles motorcycle accident cases routinely.
 Not every lawyer knows how to effectively navigate issues surrounding motorcycle injuries.

-David Shapiro Law, PLLC, regularly handles motorcycle accident cases and has achieved millions of dollars on behalf of clients injured in motorcycle accidents.
+Shapiro Law Team, regularly handles motorcycle accident cases and has achieved millions of dollars on behalf of clients injured in motorcycle accidents.
 We offer free initial consultations and can even visit you in the hospital or at home during your recovery.
 Our founding attorney David Shapiro will meet with you and then determine the best possible course of action to achieve the maximum amount of compensation to cover your lost income, damage to property as well as pain and suffering, past and future medical expenses, and your spouse’s or children’s suffering from this traumatic event.

 The fault laws in your state will determine who you may hold financially and legally responsible for your accident.
 Arizona is a tort-based state, meaning you can file a claim against the person or party who caused your accident.
 Motorcycle accident victims can file claims against negligent parties here in Arizona.
 These include: